-You will learn about the invisible forces that govern the universe in Physics, including electricity, forces, waves and magnets, but will also cover space.
+You will learn about the invisible forces that govern the Universe in Physics, including electricity, forces, waves and magnets, but will also cover Space.
 Through this you will also learn how to think like a scientist, conduct practicals and apply your knowledge to new questions.
 You will achieve three GCSEs from this course.

-Science brings together a mix of skills, including problem solving, literacy, and mathematics, but also teaches you innovative ideas and how they affect the world.
+Science brings together a mix of skills, including problem solving, literacy, and mathematics, but also teaches you new ideas and how they affect the world.

-You must study Science at KS4, the right path for you will be decided by your grades and discussions with teachers.
+You have to study Science at KS4, the right path for you will be decided by your grades and discussions with teachers.